centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 They save metric data into a database and generate RRD data used by the RRD output.

-This output usually generates multiple queries and is very performance-intensive.
+This output usually generates multiple queries and is very performance intensive.
 If Centreon Broker is slow, try adjusting the **maximum queries per transaction** parameter to optimize processing speed.